railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 #.
 Select all of OpenERP's dependences, an up-to-date list of which should be
-   found in the installation documents on OpenERP's website, then click :guilabel:`Update Now` to install them.
+   found in the installation documents on OpenERP's website, then click :guilabel:`Apply` to install them.

 .. index::
    single: Python